MicrosoftDocs/SupportArticles-docs/support/dotnet/csharp/compute-hash-values.md

     tmpHash = new MD5CryptoServiceProvider().ComputeHash(tmpSource);
     ```

 7. The `tmpHash` byte array now holds the computed hash value (128-bit value=16 bytes) for your source data.
-It is often useful to display or store a value like this as a hexadecimal string, which the following code accomplishes:
+It's often useful to display or store a value like this as a hexadecimal string, which the following code accomplishes:

     ```csharp
     Console.WriteLine(ByteArrayToString(tmpHash));